 K: And there is nothing more fulfilling than being on purpose – feeling in sync.
 We never want to lose that flow.

-Now for some cotton candy questions.
 Spending so much time together, do you ever want to kill each other?

 K: Most people who know us now, never knew the early version of our life – the version during which we rarely saw each other.
 We are both strong people and we each bring something different to the table, so it's pretty easy to make living and working together flow seamlessly.
 Plus, we're living a true dream life.
 What a gift for us to be able to spend all of this time together.